-Dogs, like human beings, need to expend their mental energy as well as physical walks, and while ripping toys into shreds might amuse him/her for some time, he/she will get bored sooner or later and indulge in more challenging but potentially undesirable activities.
-The initial solution to this problem is to provide the dog with toys that require solving of simple puzzles.
-However, when even these become routine and boring, you need some tips and ocean of games to keep your dog interested
+Dogs, like human beings, need to expend their mental energy and physical walks.
+While ripping toys into shreds might amuse them for some time, they will get bored sooner or later and indulge in more challenging but potentially undesirable activities.
+The initial solution to this problem is to provide the dog with toys that require solving simple puzzles.
+However, when even these become routine and boring, you need some tips and trips up your sleeve to keep your dog from being bored.

 Rotate toys and treats

-Unless you’re on a really tight budget, it is ideal to keep multiple toys and rotate them in a manner that allows the dog to wonder which toy he/she will get on a particular day.
-Further, since the dog has already figured out how to get the treats out of the interactive dog toys, it is a good idea to mix up the treats in different proportions each day or to rotate the treats.
+Unless you’re on a tight budget, it is ideal to keep multiple toys and rotate them in a manner that allows the dog to wonder which toy they will get on a particular day.
+Further, since the dog has already figured out how to get the treats out of the interactive dog toys, it is good to mix up the treats in different proportions each day or rotate the treats.
 This forces the dog to use a combination of ingenuity and memory to come up with the correct method to obtain the treats for the day.

 Provide Different Interactive Dog Toys for Different Activities

-It is important to provide separate toys for each type of behaviour (so the dog doesn’t become possessive about another household object in lieu of a toy) and that the “play” and “care” toys are the most interactive and interesting as the dog will focus mainly on these two types.
-Further, while the “play” toy can be rotated regularly, it is important that the “care’ toy be interactive enough for the dog to stay interested for hours on end, since it is near impossible to replace this toy later on without getting some negative and even aggressive response from him/her.
+It is important to provide different toys for each type of behaviour (so the dog doesn’t become possessive about another household object in place of a toy) and that the “play” and “care” toys are the most interactive and interesting as the dog will focus mainly on these two types.
+Further, while the “play” toy can be rotated regularly, it is important that the “care’ toy be interactive enough for the dog to stay interested for hours on end since it is near impossible to replace this toy later on without getting some negative and even aggressive response from them.